MicrosoftDocs/dataexplorer-docs/kusto/management/stored-query-results.md

 > [!NOTE]
 >
 > * When you have more than 500 columns, an error is raised and the results aren't stored.
-> * Query results are stored in a storage account associated with the environment.
+> * Query results are stored in a storage account associated with the cluster.
 The data isn't cached in local SSD storage.
-> * A follower cluster needs it's own writable database to store query results.
+> * A follower cluster needs its own writable database to store query results.

 :::moniker-end
 :::moniker range="microsoft-fabric"